 Low in calories and high in nutrient density, organic veggies, especially raw ones, are always a smart choice.
 Besides their high antioxidant benefits, vegetables are also a good source of fiber, which will keep your digestive system running smoothly through the holidays.
 Try setting a goal to add a few more veggies to your grocery list and plate all December long.

 3. Bring your own delicious healthy dish to holiday parties

-4. Substitute honey for sugar when baking
+4. Substitute organic honey for sugar when baking

 When you substitute honey for sugar in baking recipes, you’re not only doing something good for your waistline, but for the environment as well by supporting endangered bee colonies and pollinators.
 Use these quick guidelines for making a successful honey-for-sugar swap:

 - For every 1 cup of sugar, substitute 1/2 to 2/3 cup honey.

 - For every 1 cup of honey you’re using, subtract 1/4 cup of other liquids from the recipe.